-Preliminary data indicated Nebraska's economy experienced a decline in 2017, after three years of slowing growth rates.
-The State's inflation adjusted, estimated gross state product ("GSP") decreased by 0.8% from the third quarter of 2016 to the third quarter of 2017.
-The U.S. economy experienced a 2.2% increase in national gross domestic product over the same 12-month period.
-Previous estimates of Nebraska's GSP were also revised downward.
-The third quarter estimates for 2016, 2015, and 2014 were decreased 1.3%, 0.9%, and 0.7%, respectively.
-Nebraska's decline in GSP over the latest 12 months was due to declines in the "Agriculture, forestry, fishing, and hunting", "Real estate and rental and leasing", "Management of companies and enterprises", "Construction" and "Utilities" industries.
+Preliminary data indicate Nebraska's economy continued to experience growth in 2018 for the seventh consecutive year.
+The state's inflation adjusted, estimated gross state product ("GSP") increased by 0.3% from the second quarter of 2017 to the second guarter of 2018.
+The US economy experienced a 2.9% increase in national gross domestic product over the same, twelve-month period.
+Previous estimates of Nebraska's GSP were revised to reflect a small increase in GSP rather than the previously reported small decrease reported in the second and third quarters of 2016 to 2017.
+Substantial declines in Nebraska's "Agriculture, forestry, fishing, and hunting" and "Management of companies and enterprises," industries were offset by growth in "Manufacturing," "Retail trade," "Utilities," "Real estate and rental and leasing," "Construction," and "Information" industries.

 Nebraska and the Midwest region continue to experience unemployment rates that are below the national average.
 Nebraska's average annual unemployment rate decreased from the revised 2016 value of 3.1% to 2.9% in 2017.
-These rates were well below the national December seasonally adjusted unemployment rates of 4.4% and 4.7% in 2017 and 2016, respectively.
-After several years of consistently being one of the three states with the lowest unemployment rates, Nebraska's preliminary December 2017 and revised December 2016 unemployment rates were the fourth and ninth lowest in the nation, respectively.
+This was well below the 2017 national average unemployment rate of 4.4%.
+Nebraska's preliminary, seasonally adjusted unemployment rate was 2.8% in December 2018, down from the revised 2.9% in December 2017.
+Both numbers were well below the national December seasonally adjusted unemployment rates of 3.9% in 2018 and 4.1% in 2017.
+Nebraska's preliminary December 2018 unemployment rate was the seventh lowest in the nation.
 The District continues to monitor changes in national and global economic conditions, as these could impact the cost of debt and access to capital markets.